WALT WHITMAN, SOLDIERS' MISSIONARY

 Doctors warned him.
 Visiting hospitals fouled by typhoid, malaria, and other diseases, he might succumb to “hospital fever.”
 But “America,” Whitman wrote, had been “brought to hospital in her fair youth,” and he felt drawn to the nation’s sorrow.

-Approaching soldiers’ lying in lonely despair, he shook hands, sat, began talking.
+Approaching soldiers’ lying in lonely despair, Whitman shook hands and sat.
 He sometimes read his poems, but mostly he listened.
 And asked questions.
 And made each member of this “great army of the sick” know that someone cared.

 Screen Shot 2020-04-03 at 11.33.41 AM.png